 But the more things change, the more they stay the same.
 The gathering of friends.
 The reunion around the camp fire.
 The celebration of spring.
 The serenade of peeper frogs.
 The patter of rain on the tent.
 The smell of wood smoke.
 The morning dew on the rain fly.
 The hum of the Northstar lanterns.
 The swilling of whiskey in camp chairs.
 The fire-cooked steaks.
 The waders drying on Russian Olives.
 The rigging of fly rods on tailgates.
 The whittling of walking sticks.
 The cigars on the riverbank.
 The prepping of cheese spreads with grandfather’s KA-BAR.
 The crackling of the late night fire.
 The chill when you step away from it.
 The rehashing of stories I’ve heard for years.
 I’m thankful those things haven’t changed.

 When I first started going on this trip, the weekend was something I circled on the calendar months in advance.
 When that Friday morning finally came, I’d wait by the front door for my uncle’s red Mitsubishi Mighty Max pickup to pull in the driveway.
 My pile of gear was pathetic—pretty much everything I used was loaned to me from fishing rods to sleeping bags.
 As we drove north on Route 8, we may as well have been on a logging road in the Moosehead region.
 We were so unplugged from the real world.
-It was so different that what my friends were doing back home.
+It was so different than what my friends were doing back home.
 For better

 or worse, those trips exposed me to food,

 language, behavior, and fishing techniques that a Connecticut kid in the 90’s would be hard pressed to find anywhere else.

 Now with over two decades of Opening Day weekends in the books, inside I’m still that excited kid making mental notes of the trip months in advance.
 While the world got a lot smaller since those first years, in a way it still feels like I’m cut off from the rest of civilization when I’m in the woods for those three nights.
 A temporary reprieve from responsibilities at home and in the office.
 And we’ll keep going that third weekend in April so long as we are physically able to do so.
 Carrying that Opening Day torch and passing it on to our children and their children along the way.
 It’s tradition after all.